edgarrmondragon/hub-api/README.md

 # hub-api

-Alternative [Meltano Hub API](https://hub.meltano.com/), using the same underlying data as the official API.
+Experimental 🧪 alternative [Meltano Hub API](https://hub.meltano.com/), using the same underlying data as the official API.

 ## Usage